ICOS-Carbon-Portal/jupyter/education/climbeco_2020/README.md

   * images (explanatory images of outputs used in the notebooks)
   * logos

+* Notebooks
+  * Notebooks containing the course exercises (one notebook per exercise)
+  * Look-up notebooks (to be used as reference for the exercises)
+  * Notebook including help-functions (i.e. "tools")

 # License
 This work is licensed under a